Mu2e/Offline/TrackerAlignment/README.md

 mu2ealign run
 ```

-Once the jobs finish, you can run:
+Once the jobs finish, you can run the first alignment fit:
 ```bash
 mu2ealign pede
 ```